ravpacheco/check-name/README.md

 ---

-By the way, this project is based on the last [Brazillian Censo](https://censo2010.ibge.gov.br/) (2010), there are more than 130,000 different first names of people in Brazil.
+By the way, this project is based on:

+* **PT-BR** - the last [Brazillian Censo](https://censo2010.ibge.gov.br/) (2010), there are more than 130,000 different first names of people in Brazil.
 The [IBGE](https://www.ibge.gov.br/) is the government institute responsible for this research.
 [Click here](https://censo2010.ibge.gov.br/nomes) if you want to get all the research database.

+* **EN-US** - National Data on the relative frequency of given names in the population of U.S. births where the individual has a Social Security Number.
+Tabulated based on [Social Security records](https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data) as of March 4, 2018.

-**Note:** This API should work for any valid Brazillian name of a person that has been born until 2010.
+**Note:** This API should work for a huge number of names.
 However, if by some reason it doesn't work properly please submit the name using this endpoint.

 # Future work

-- [ ] Add support to names from other languages.
+- [x] Add support to names from other languages.
 - [ ] Add support to last names.
 - [ ] Suggest similar names.
 - [ ] Add names information about frequence rate, popularity, and rank.